Itsayaanafsar/Student-Performance-Prediction/README.md

 ## ▶️ How to Run

-  pip install pandas matplotlib scikit-learn python Student_Performance_Prediction.py
+  pip install pandas matplotlib scikit-learn.
+  python Student_Performance_Prediction.py
   Make sure StudentsPerformance.csv is in the same folder.

 ---